WithSecureLabs/cloud-wiki/README.md

 Run `docker build . -t cloud-wiki` from the root directory of the repo.

-Once it is done building, run `docker run -p 3000:3000 --network host --name cloud-wiki -it cloud-wiki`.
+Once it is done building, run `docker run -p 3000:3000 --name cloud-wiki -it cloud-wiki`.

 The wiki should now be locally accessible on `http://localhost:3000`.